MohamedSabith97/Functional-Doc_HRM/New_Format.md

     - In Case and Task Management, Vacation Process will move to Client Confirmation stage, Customer or User will Approve from Case and Task Management.

-    -  Once Approved in Case Management, then it will moved to Payment Stage.
+    -  Once Approved in Case and Task Management, then it will moved to Payment Stage.

          - *In The Action field is following to,*